pk-pranshu/react-simple-login/README.md

 * The login page is very simple.
 It contains a form component that matches the username and password.
 * The verification method does not let submit an empty form nor does it work for other credentials.
-* Warns the user if the above conditions are not met.
+* Warns the user if the above conditions are not met by changing the color of the input box.
-* can add a Remember me and forgot password option to the page.
-Currently it is not there.
+* Can add a Remember me and forgot password option to the page.
+Currently it is seemed out of scope for this project.
-*
+* React-router is used to handle page transition.
+* Home page is pretty clean and responsive.
+* The cards stack when the browser width is changed.
+* There is a time clock component built with momentJS.
+* I created a container (dumb component) for TodoList to handle the redux and data store to showcase how the redux interaction is handled.
+* Setup simple redux flow with reducers, store and action.
+*  Lastly added a favicon.
+Works on Chrome but I hear Safari is coming with an update in Mojave for the same.
+Yayyy !!
+Excited 😀 !!!

 ## Author